timm/tested/docs/onFishr.md

  - And in those cases, sometimes the exploration can be just (or more) insightful than actually getting find an answer.
  - Vilfredo Pareto:  <em> Give me the fruitful error any time, full of seeds, bursting with its own corrections.
 You can keep your sterile truth for yourself.</em>

+The above covers a wide range of tasks:

+- If $|Y|>0$ then this is a _supervised problem_:
+  - _Regression_ and _classification_ is usually single goal problems for numeric and symbolic goals (respectively).
+- _Semi-supervised learning_ is when  we have many examples but only a small subset have $Y$ values... in which case we can do things like spreading out the available $Y$ values over clusters within the $X$ values.
+- _Unsupervised learning_ is when we have no $Y$ values... in which case we can do things like _cluster_ the $X$ variables then ask humans people to offer comments on each cluster.
+    - To reduce labeling do a recursive binary clustering of the data down to leaf clusters of size $\sqrt{N}$.
+Then just label the median point of these $\sqrt{N}$ clusters.
+- _Contrast learning_ means finding a minimal difference between clusters.
+- _Optimization_ is when we do trade-offs between competing goals.
+  - Single, multi, many goal-optimization have one, three, or more goals
+  - One way to build optimizers is to:
+    - cluster on $X$
+    - sort each cluster of their average $Y$ values
+    - generate clusters between clusters with worse and better $Y$ values.

+## Project

+Given data sets with multiple $Y$ columns

 [^simon]: From Wikipeda: Satisficing (satisfy + suffice) =  a decision-making strategy or cognitive heuristic.
           Search through available alternatives till an acceptability threshold is met.i